About Counseling Services

 - Faculty and staff in crisis may receive a one-time consultation session and be referred to the Employee Assistance Program.

-- Eligibility for faculty, staff and students begins the first day of classes of the current semester and ends on the last day of classes of the current semester.
+- Eligibility for counseling begins 7 days prior to the first day of classes and ends 7 days after the last day of class for the current semester.

 - Couples/Family Counseling - Students can utilize couples or family counseling as long as one of the attendees is a current eligible student.

 - Continuity of Care - If you are a current client and you are graduating or withdrawing from the university, Counseling Services will provide you up to three visits as we work to transition your care to another provider.

 - Summer Term – If you are not enrolled in summer courses, you can still utilize counseling services by paying the medical services fee for summer I and/or summer II in Student Accounts or at MedicalFee.